catsmile100/Validator-Testnet/Warden/README.md

 </p>
 </h2>
 <p align="center"> Warden</p>
-<p align="center"> 0G is the first decentralized AI operating system designed to power the future of AI infrastructure.
-Built as the fastest modular AI blockchain, it provides unmatched scalability with 50,000x faster performance and 100x lower costs than competitors, enabling seamless integration of Web3 and AI applications </p>
+<p align="center"> Warden Protocol is a groundbreaking infrastructure that brings AI capabilities to Web3, enabling safe integration of artificial intelligence with dApps, protocols, and smart contracts across any blockchain.
+Through its verification and execution layers, it provides developers with simplified cryptography, abstracted interoperability, and AI-ready infrastructure while ensuring secure and verified AI results through blockchain consensus </p>
 </h2>

 <p align="center">